 Once the PTT is acquired, scraper.rb calls the get_test_paths method on the PFD instance, which returns an array of test paths.
 The method works by doing a preorder traversal on the PTT, calling the private PFD method preorder.
 The preorder method takes in a Page; an integer level; an array of test paths, each of which is itself an array; and a description of the link followed to get to that page.
 An instance of the LinkText class is used to pair a URI with a description of how the URI was reached; each test path is an array of LinkText instances.
-The first LinkText in any test path always represents the root page of the site, with the description "Start page".
-A new LinkText is constructed with its URI set to the given Page's URI, and its description set to the given description.
-The choice of where to put the LinkText is between 1) the end of the last test path in the array of test paths, or 2) the end of a new test path that begins the same way as the last test path in the array of test paths.
+The first LinkText in any test path always represents the root page of the site, with the description "Start page."
+A new LinkText is constructed with its URI set to the given Page's URI and its description set to the given description.
+The choice of where to put the LinkText is between: 1) the end of the last test path in the array of test paths, or 2) the end of a new test path that begins the same way as the last test path in the array of test paths.
 If the number of LinkTexts in that last test path is less than or equal to the current level, then the LinkText is appended to the end of that test path.
 Otherwise, a new test path is created by duplicating a range of the last test path, from the first index up to the levelth index, and then the new LinkText is appended to the end.
 That new test path is appended to the end of the array of test paths.
 If the given Page does not have its is_copy flag set, the page's links are iterated over and preorder is recursively called for each one, with the parameters being the target page of the Link, the current level plus one, the array of test paths as it is now, and the Link description.
-Because of this recursive call, the array of test paths will be modified to either have a new test path appended to the end, or to have the final test path get a new LinkText.
+Because of this recursive call, the array of test paths gets modified.
+The modified array will either have a new test path appended to the end, or the final test path will get a new LinkText.
 Finally, the array of test paths is returned from preorder.

 The result of the preorder method is an array of arrays of LinkText instances, which is returned by PFD.get_test_paths.
 These represent the test paths a user should take, with each starting at the root page of the site and ending on one of the pages in the site.
 The test paths differ by both the pages they traverse as well as the transitions used to travel from one page to another.
 Once scraper.rb gets the test paths, it then creates an HTML page to display them.
 It styles the page using CSS and stores both the HTML page and the CSS file in a new directory whose name is based off the root page URI of the site.
 If the root URI of the site were http://google.com/, then the directory containing the test paths would be called http.google.com.